mk-fg/reliable-discord-client-irc-daemon/README.md

 msgs from global catch-all #rdircd.leftover, but not counting #rdircd.monitor channels (i.e. joining them doesn't affect "leftover" ones in any way).

+#rdircd.voice is a single channel similar to #rdircd.monitor, but only catching
+voice-chat event notices, to be able to track those in a timely manner there.

+These channels can be ignored if not needed, or disabled entirely by setting e.g. `chan-monitor` to an empty value under \[irc\] ini config-file section.

 Configuration file also has \[unmonitor\] section for an optional list of channel-names to ignore in monitor/leftover channels, for example: